Black pastors rally outside trial over Arbery’s killing

 The Rev. Al Sharpton announced the rally after a defense attorney intensified frustrations in the coastal Georgia community of Brunswick when he said he didn’t want “any more Black pastors” sitting in the courtroom with Arbery’s family.

 As the crowd grew outside, the Rev. Jesse Jackson once again joined Arbery’s family in the courtroom.
+Criticizing the failed attempt to keep black pastors out of court, Sharpton told the rally that no one had question who is sitting with the defendants’ families.

+“No lawyer can knock us out.
+Because no matter where you are, God is there,“ he said.
+“We are going to keep coming until we get justice.”

+Ben Crump, a civil rights attorney representing the Arbery family, predicted the defense would ask the judge for a mistrial because of the demonstration outside the courthouse.

 The Rev. Gregory Edwards was broadcasting a Facebook Live video back to his friends in Allentown, Pennsylvania, where he is pastor of the Resurrected Life Community Church, United Church of Christ.
 As soon as the call for pastors to come to Brunswick went out, Edwards said, he rearranged his schedule to fly down.

 “I would have walked,” said Edwards, who also runs a multifaith, multiracial community organizing group.
-Edwards said he cried when he saw the video of the 25-year-old Black man’s shooting death and thought of his three Black adult sons.
+Edwards said he cried when he saw the video of Arbery’s shooting death and thought of his three Black adult sons.

 “Through technology we have been forced to bear witness to the public executions of our Black brothers and sisters,” Edwards said.